aametwally/cloudSACA/README.md

 This section details steps for installing and running pSACA.
 Current pSACA version only supports Linux.
 If you experience difficulty installing or running the software, please contact (Ahmed Metwally: ametwa2@uic.edu).

 ### Prerequisites
-To install and run pSACA on local infrastrucrure, you should Install and configure the following on all Nodes:
+To install and run pSACA on local infrastructure, you should Install and configure the following on all Nodes:
 * g++
 * Install and configure MPI on all Nodes
 * OpenMP